datasciencecampus/coffee-and-coding/20190219_problem_solving_with_LEGO/README.md

 Document containing building instructions for groups of problem solvers

-Presented by: Ian Grimstead and...
+Presented and created by: Ian Grimstead